Enterprise-Group-Ltd/aws-autoscaling-update-ami/README.md

 * Retain X prior Launch Configuration versions
 * Append text to the Launch Configuration name
 * Enable or disable EC2 instance detailed monitoring
 * Add a security group to all Launch Configurations
+* Create a JSON mapping file for all related components, e.g. AMIs, Launch Configurations and Autoscaling Group(s)

 This utility produces a summary report listing: